-I am a postdoctoral researcher in the group of Joakim Stenhammar in the Division of Physical Chemistry at Lund University in Sweden.
+I am a researcher in the group of Giovanni Volpe in the Department of Physics at the University of Gothenburg in Sweden.

-My research domain is theoretical soft matter physics, particularly the computational modelling of non-equilibrium, biological systems across all scales.
+I have worked in theoretical soft matter physics, particularly the computational modelling of non-equilibrium biological systems across all scales.

 I was awarded my PhD in 2019, completed under the supervision of Matthew Turner, studying the dynamics of bird flocks, specifically under topological constraints: active matter at the macroscale.
 (Read my thesis here: “Topological models of swarming”)